top of page

 There will likely be several ties in winning percentage across the pools when determining the at-large players and determining the seeds for the playoff bracket.
 To break ties in the formation of the bracket, THE DrMC will use a simple point system based on the number of viruses remaining at the end of each match.

 At the end of each match, the players will inform the judge the winner of the match, as well as the number of viruses the winning player and losing player have remaining on their playfield.
 The winning player will earn 2 points for every virus they destroy and 1 point for every virus remaining on their opponent’s playfield while the losing player will earn 1 point for every virus they destroy.
 Failure to report this information to the judge will result in both players losing seeding points for that match as the score will be recorded as 48/48, the same score we use to record forfeits.
+The seeding point system used over the course of several matches is intended to determine which players are finishing their playfields the fastest while giving partial credit to players who lose a match with only a handful of viruses left on their playfield.

 Bracket Seeding